 AD/LDAP.
 If no identity sources are configured, click the icon, then click Not Configured to open a new tab and configure an identity source.
 Every two minutes, the identity router checks connectivity to the identity source servers by connecting to each server and attempting to look up a random user.

-DNS servers.
+DNS.
 Updated every minute.
 Displays a configuration icon if DNS is not configured.
 Configure DNS from the Identity Router Setup Console.

-NTP server.
+NTP.
 Updated every minute.
 Displays a configuration icon if NTP is not configured.
 Configure NTP from the Identity Router Setup Console.

-Heartbeat service.
+Heartbeat Service.
 Sends identity router information to the Cloud Authentication Service every 15 seconds.
 If the identity router stops responding, check the date and time of the last heartbeat to help determine when the connection was lost.

-Cloud time synchronization.
+Cloud Time Synchronization.
 Indicates whether identity router time is within 60 seconds of the time reported by the Cloud Authentication Service as required for successful authentication.